-- Purchasing best practices, including methods of payment, approved buyers, and formalized approval workflows.
+- Purchasing best practices, including payment methods, approved buyers, and formalized approval workflows.

-- Collaboration with accounts payable and connection of all purchasing data to the accounting system throughout the procure-to-pay (P2P) process.
+- Collaboration with accounts payable and integrating purchasing data with the accounting system.

 Develop a Formal Purchasing Policy

-From vendor selection and management to contract negotiation and actual purchasing authority, having clear and consistent policies in place helps streamline your workflows.
-It also improves accountability, ensures your whole team is following the same guidelines, and protects against rogue spending and fraud by keeping all purchasing activity visible and ensuring goods and services are purchased for the business and not personal use or fraudulent purposes.
+From vendor selection to purchasing approvals, having clear and consistent purchasing policies helps streamline your workflows.
+It also improves accountability, ensures your team is following the same guidelines and protects against rogue spending and fraud.

-In establishing the policies that govern purchasing workflows, don’t overlook the importance of contingencies for critical processes, especially approval workflows and any supply chain activity essential to maintaining production and day-to-day operations of the business.
-An ounce of prevention in the planning stages can ensure you’re ready to react in a timely manner if things take a turn for the worse down the road.
+Don’t overlook the importance of contingencies for critical processes, especially approval workflows and areas of the supply chain that maintain production and day-to-day operations.
+Planning ahead can ensure you’re ready to react quickly and efficiently when things take a turn for the worse.

-Documenting these policies in a procedures manual helps support ongoing compliance, accountability, and process auditing.
+Documenting these policies in your procedures manual helps support ongoing compliance, accountability, and process auditing.

-If possible, keep purchasing tasks separated by capability and responsibility to ensure no single person has total access to, or control over, purchasing activities.
-This avoids any conflict of interest while preserving accountability and enhancing transparency.
+Keep purchasing tasks separated by capability and responsibility to ensure no single person has total control over purchasing activities.
+This avoids conflicts of interest, preserves accountability, and supports transparency.

 Make sure different people are in charge of: